ColeWestik/Electrical-Engineering-Personal-Project/Experiments/ForwardVelocity-Frequency.md

-# Parallel LED Circuit and Forward Voltage
+# Parallel LED Circuit, Forward Voltage, Frequency
 This experiment explores **forward voltage**, **frequency**, and the functionality of **parallel circuits**.

 ## Setup